Laser Prostatectomy – Best Treatment Option for Enlarged Prostate

 - Temporary mild burning or urgency may occur for a few days post-surgery.

-Long-term results are excellent, with most patients reporting significant improvement in urinary symptoms and quality of life.
+Long-term results are excellent, with most of the patients reporting major improvement in urinary symptoms and overall quality of life.

 Potential Side Effects (Usually Temporary)